daveshap/OpenAI_Agent_Swarm/agent_builder/README.md

 # Agent Builder

 This preliminary experiment has to do with getting the OpenAI Assistant endpoint to create other Assistants (agents).
+This is the primary thing we need to figure out: agents that build agents in a structured, hierarchical manner.
+This will allow us to create agent swarms of arbitrary size and purpose.

+Given the current API, there are just a few primary parameters to work with.

 ## Parameters